 The sukkah, a fragile hut built of branches and leaves, is the main feature of the Sukkot festival.

-the sukkah The origin of the practice of "dwelling in booths" during the festival is not certain.
+The origin of the practice of "dwelling in booths" during the festival is not certain.
 The Pentateuch (fifth book of the Bible) tells us that the sukkah is a reminder of days when Jews wandered in the desert and lived in tents.
 Many scholars believe this to be a forced interpretation of the word sukkah, and that if the sukkah was really connected with the Exodus, Passover would be the time for dwelling in booths.
 The Jewish philosophers Philo and Maimonides explained the sukkah as a symbol erected to bring evidence of misfortune at a time of good fortune.
 Still others believe that the sukkah reminds us that Jews live everywhere only temporarily, wandering eternally.

 The sukkah dwelling today, wherever it is located, retains the feeling of impermanence.
 The celebration calls for dwelling in sukkah for seven days.
 While dwelling means eating and sleeping, most people limit their activities to eating and study.